kirubarajan/blog/src/pages/electric/index.md

 # On *Electric* Longboards
 > Reflecting on Building an Electric Longboard

-I recently built an electric longboard, and I love riding it.
-Here's a picture of the board I built:
+I recently built an electric longboard after many years of dreaming, and I couldn't be happier with the results.
+Here's a picture of the board, in all of its springtime glory:

 ![](https://i.imgur.com/D9NW0Cb.jpg)
 <small>*sniff* it's beautiful</small>